 Members discussed which other groups of people should be designated as a ‘relevant person’ under the proposed reforms, other than doctors or registered psychologists.
 The definition of groups should be wide enough to avoid unnecessary barriers for children who wish to alter the sex recorded in their birth registration.

 Members also discussed:

 - the development of new legislation to prohibit conversion practices, in particular the scope of such legislation and possible enforcement mechanisms

-- the review of the funding agreement templates to ensure that services funded by the government are delivered in a non-discriminatory way, in particular to LGBTI Victorians; and
+- the review of the funding agreement templates to ensure that services funded by the government are delivered in a non-discriminatory way, in particular to LGBTIQ Victorians; and

-- the progress of work to scope a service model to provide tailored and specialist legal information, education, referrals, and legal advice to LGBTI people in the propose Victorian Pride Centre.
+- the progress of work to scope a service model to provide tailored and specialist legal information, education, referrals, and legal advice to LGBTIQ people in the propose Victorian Pride Centre.

 Members reviewed the Working Group’s workplan 2018-19.

 Members noted and discussed the recent report by the Victorian Equal Opportunity and Human Rights Commission, Proud, Visible, Safe: Responding to Workplace Harm Experienced by LGBTI Employees in Victoria Police.

 The Working Group will next meet on Thursday 1 August 2019.